-- Members of staff will only be left alone with children when undertaking intimate care routines such as nappy changing. - Students, volunteers and anyone without an enhanced CRB disclosure must never be left alone with children and must not carry out intimate care routines. - Staff should never carry out personal tasks that the children can do for themselves. - Unless a child requires help with toileting they should be allowed to do this in private
+- Members of staff will only be left alone with children when undertaking intimate care routines such as nappy changing. - Students, volunteers and anyone without an enhanced DBS disclosure must never be left alone with children and must not carry out intimate care routines. - Staff should never carry out personal tasks that the children can do for themselves. - Unless a child requires help with toileting they should be allowed to do this in private

-The Children Act 2004

-The Protection of Children Act 1999 amended 2008

-Data Protection Act 1998

-The Children Act 2004 (Every Child Matters)

-EYFS Statutory Framework (September 2015

-Working together to safeguard children(2015)

-What to do if you are Worried a Child is Being Abused

-Milton Keynes Local Safeguarding Children Board Procedures
+The Children Act 2004 The Protection of Children Act 1999 amended 2008 Data Protection Act 1998 The Children Act 2004 (Every Child Matters) EYFS Statutory Framework (September 2015 Working together to safeguard children(2015) Guidance What to do if you are Worried a Child is Being Abused Milton Keynes Local Safeguarding Children Board Procedures Guidance for Safer Working Practice for Adults Working with Children and Young People in Education Settings.

-Guidance for Safer Working Practice for Adults Working with Children and Young People Milton Keynes College Policy and Procedures for Safeguarding Children and Young People.
-Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.
+Milton Keynes College Policy and Procedures for Safeguarding Children and Young People.
+Guidance for Safer Working Practice for Adults who work with Children and Young People

-Managing child/carer physical contact policy (including carrying out intimate care routines) Safe Working Practices policy
+Managing child/carer physical contact policy (including carrying out intimate care routines) Safe Working Practices policy Confidentiality policy Managing Behaviour policy Settling-in policy Security policy Substance misuse (including no smoking) Safe Recruitment policy Lost Child procedure Failure to collect a child procedure

-Confidentiality policy

-Managing Behaviour policy

-Settling-in policy

-Security policy

-Substance misuse (including no smoking)

-Safe Recruitment policy

-Lost Child procedure

-Failure to collect a child procedure